pauwell/tiny-templates-js/README.md

 ### State-changes

 <p>If you want to change any of the state variables (e.g. name), you need to call <code>this.setState({name: 'NewName'})</code>.
-This way the engine
-registers changes in data, to only update specific parts of the DOM that are affected by the change.
-If you change the state without the <code>setState()</code>-method, it wont be update in the DOM.</p>
+This way the engine registers the specific changes to the data to only update the specific parts of the DOM that are affected by the change.
+If you change the state without the <code>setState()</code>-method, it wont update the DOM.</p>

 ```js
 this.changeState({ number: this.getState("number") + 1 });